mriduava/voice-controlled-ecom-app/README.md

 To convert Text to Speech & Speech to Text, we used SpeechSynthesis & SpeechRecognition API.

 ## HOW TO RUN
-This project was generated with Angular CLI version 7.3.6.
+This project was generated with Angular CLI version 7.3.6. <br>
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

 ## HOW TO DEVELOP
 Anyone can develop our project.
 It is permitted to use our codes partly or fully.
 This project runs on Windows, we didn't try in other OS.

-N.B.
-Presently our site is running only on google Chrome.
+**N.B.
+Presently our site is running only on google Chrome.**